 until you find the nanny position of your choice.

 Please see our Nanny Qualifications page for more detailed information.

 We need to answer three broad questions about you for our client families:

 Do you have adequate experience and knowledge to care for young children?

-- Must have a minimum of one year full time child care employment
+To be considered, an applicant must have a minimum of one year full time nanny employment

-experience that is current or very recent with references.
-Most of our
+experience that is current or very recent and other related child care

 positions are with children birth to 5-6 years of age so employment